 HOW TO HOLI IN SURINAME:

 Wear a white shirt.
 An old white t-shirt is the best choice.
-The powder colors are much more visible in white and you won’t regret it if it gets stained.
+The colored powders are much more visible in white and you won’t regret it if it gets stained.
 Avoid wearing dark-colored clothes because it is traditionally a sign of unhappiness and Holi is all about fun and joy.

 Sunglasses.
-Protect your eyes from powder particles.
-The powders are safe, but some people may experience a stinging effect.
+Protect your eyes from the powder.
+They might be safe, but some people experienced a stinging effect.

 Head scarf or hat.
 Some Phagwa powders are difficult to remove from your hair and scalp.
-A head scarf or a hat is a good way to cover and protect your hair.
-You can also put some oil in your hair ahead of time to ease the removal of the powder later.
+A head scarf or hat is a good way to cover and protect your hair.
+You can also put some oil on your hair ahead of time to ease the removal of the powder later.

 Slippers or old sneakers.
 It is more comfortable to wear slippers because you can get rid of the powder quickly.
-If you want to wear sneakers or shoes make sure that it’s an old one because some powders are difficult to wipe out.
+If you want to wear sneakers or shoes make sure that it is an old one because some powders are difficult to wash off.

 Sling bags.
 Small bags are advisable to bring during Phagwa.
 Aside from being weightless, it will also give you a lot of freedom to move while you party.

 Cameras and cellphones.
-Make sure you put something to protect your camera lens because some people are throwing colored water.
+Cover your cameras and cellphones with a waterproof case because some people are throwing colored water.

 WHERE TO HOLI:

 During the day, people flock in the Palmentuin to watch cultural Hindu presentations and games.

 In the late afternoon until the evening, a party is held in the Independence Square with guest DJs.

 Celebrate Holi in Style